openstack-archive/devstack-gate/README.md

 or have some malfunction (such as a misconfigured network).
 Due to these uncertainties, we provision the test machines ahead of time and keep them in a pool.
-Every ten minutes, a job runs to spin up new VMs for testing and add them to the pool, using the devstack-vm-launch.py script.
+Every ten minutes, a job runs to spin up new VMs for testing and add them to the pool, using the ``devstack-vm-launch.py`` script.
 Each image type has a parameter specifying how many machine of that type should be kept ready, and each provider has a parameter specifying the maximum number of machines allowed to be running on that provider.
 Within those bounds, the job attempts to keep the requested number of machines up and ready to go at all times.
 When a machine is spun up and found to be accessible, it as added to Jenkins as a slave machine with one executor and a tag like "devstack-foo" (eg, "devstack-oneiric" for oneiric image types).
-The Jenkins job that does this is devstack-launch-vms.
+The Jenkins job that does this is ``devstack-launch-vms``.
 It is also a matrix job that runs for all configured providers.

-When a proposed change is approved by the core reviewers, Jenkins triggers the devstack gate test itself.
-This job runs on one of the previously configured "devstack-foo" nodes and invokes the devstack-vm-gate-wrap.sh script which checks out code from all of the involved repositories, and merges the proposed change.
-That script then calls devstack-vm-gate.sh which installs a devstack configuration file, and invokes devstack.
-Once devstack is finished, it runs exercise.sh which performs some basic integration testing.
-After everything is done, the script copies all of the log files back to the Jenkins workspace and archives them along with the console output of the run.
-The Jenkins job that does this is the somewhat awkwardly named gate-integration-tests-devstack-vm.
+Process invoked once a proposed change is approved by the core reviewers is as follows:

+ * Jenkins triggers the devstack gate test itself.
+ * This job runs on one of the previously configured "devstack-foo" nodes and invokes the ``devstack-vm-gate-wrap.sh`` script which checks out code from all of the involved repositories, and merges the proposed change.
+ * That script then calls ``devstack-vm-gate.sh`` which installs a devstack configuration file, and invokes devstack.
+ * Once devstack is finished, it runs ``exercise.sh`` which performs some basic integration testing.
+ * After everything is done, the script copies all of the log files back to the Jenkins workspace and archives them along with the console output of the run.
+The Jenkins job that does this is the somewhat awkwardly named ``gate-integration-tests-devstack-vm``.

-To prevent a node from being used for a second run, there is a job named devstack-update-inprogress which is triggered as a parameterized build step from gate-interation-tests-devstack-vm.
-It is passed the name of the node on which the gate job is running, and it disabled that node in Jenkins by invoking devstack-vm-inprogress.py.
+To prevent a node from being used for a second run, there is a job named ``devstack-update-inprogress`` which is triggered as a parameterized build step from ``gate-interation-tests-devstack-vm``.
+ It is passed the name of the node on which the gate job is running, and it disabled that node in Jenkins by invoking ``devstack-vm-inprogress.py``.
 The currently running job will continue, but no new jobs will be scheduled for that node.

-Similarly, when the node is finished, a parameterized job named devstack-update-complete (which runs devstack-vm-delete.py) is triggered as a post-build action.
+Similarly, when the node is finished, a parameterized job named ``devstack-update-complete`` (which runs ``devstack-vm-delete.py``) is triggered as a post-build action.
 It removes the node from Jenkins and marks the VM for later deletion.

 In the future, we hope to be able to install developer SSH keys on VMs